Italy's rightist coalition splits over electing Senate speaker | Politics

 He said he hoped these "vetoes" would be dropped in order to allow "loyal and effective collaboration with the other coalition parties to quickly give the country a new government."
 Former businessman Carlo Calenda, leader of the centrist Action party, denied his senators provided La Russa with the votes he needed.

 "I have nothing to do with it," he told reporters, describing the new speaker as "post-fascist and unvotable."
-The lower house Chamber of Deputies is also electing its speaker on Thursday, with a wider two-thirds majority initially required for the winning candidate.
-The League's Riccardo Molinari is considered to be in pole position for the post.
+The lower house Chamber of Deputies also voted on Thursday to elect a speaker, with a wider two-thirds majority initially required for the winning candidate.

+This threshold was not met during three rounds of voting and the election will resume on Friday when only an absolute majority will be needed.
+Under a coalition deal the post is due to go to the League, which changed candidate late on Thursday, substituting Riccardo Molinari with Lorenzo Fontana, one of Salvini's deputy leaders who is known for his socially conservative, anti-gay positions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)